What Are Perinatal Mood and Anxiety Disorders?

 Moms are notorious for trying to take on too many responsibilities without asking for help and then end up feeling undervalued and overwhelmed.
 Your partner, family, and friends should be leaned on for support during this time, and you should be open about your struggles.
 Ward off social isolation - particularly in our current climate - by connecting with an old friend and sharing the good, the bad, and the ugly.
-You can also learn from others’ experiences and suggestions by joining a virtual community of moms in the same stage of motherhood, such as EmmaWell’s Circles, or finding a support group in person.
+You can also learn from others’ experiences and suggestions by joining a support group of moms in the same stage of motherhood.

 In the throes of emotional upheaval, it may be difficult to remember what used to make you tick.
 Get back in touch with your former self by readopting a favorite hobby, spending one-on-one time with your partner, and finding an exercise regimen that works for your lifestyle.
 Yoga and meditation are particularly beneficial for alleviating symptoms of PMADs.
 Though newborn sleep patterns are unpredictable, try to rest and recharge as much as possible, even if that means handing off one of your baby’s feedings to someone else.
 Sleep is akin to medicine for both mental and physical wellness.

 In addition to increasing self-care and support, many women rely on the benefits of talk therapy with mental health providers.
-EmmaWell’s telehealth providers, who are nationally-recognized for their expertise in PMADs, are available morning through evening for video-based therapy sessions from the comfort of your home.
 After an initial screening, a maternal mental health therapist works with you to come up with a treatment plan.
 Discussing your feelings, challenges, and concerns with a professional can dramatically improve your coping mechanisms throughout the tumultuous period of bringing a baby into the world.
 Your provider can help you channel your racing thoughts or adverse feelings in a productive way and make changes that alleviate your symptoms.

 Though many manifestations of PMADs can be treated with a combination of lifestyle changes and therapy, some of the more severe symptoms - especially when dealing with Bipolar Disorder or Psychosis - might require urgent medical attention.
 Likewise, some mothers might need the help of medication, along with other forms of treatment, to come out on the other side of a PMAD.
 Now that you are familiar with the most common symptoms, causes, and treatment options of PMADs, you should make sure that one never goes untreated.
 Ignoring a perinatal mood and anxiety disorder could place your entire family under undue stress and deprive you of the joy of becoming a mother - an indescribable joy that every mother deserves to experience!